 It then failed once again into a retest of the additional significant historic congestion (2018-2019) in the 19.80 area, with the next hefty historic congestion as nearby as the recently very vigorously tested 19.65-.50 area.
 The overall bottom of the very significant late-2018 through early-2020 range is not until the 18.50-.40 range, even allowing there are interesting interim supports at 19.30 and into the 19.00-18.90 range.
 That said, the current rally back above 19.80 was more critical even after the previous failure as nearby as the 20.25 -.30 area.
+Now slightly back above 20.00 leaves that as the near-term consideration on a weakening 'risk-on' psychology despite what seems to be some support from sustained CRUDE OIL strength.

-Yet in the wake of FOMC moving to a seemingly more aggressive tightening, it is back above the 19.80 and 20.00 areas, and even the hefty 20.30 congestion.
-Yet on the recent rally it temporarily pushed somewhat above the higher 20.65 congestion prior to weakening a bit at present.
-While the higher resistance is the 20.90 congestion once again, the focus will now be on that 20.30 congestion once again.
+Higher hefty congestion is the 20.30 area, yet higher 20.65 congestion it traded very temporarily above prior to weakening below 20.00 again the next resistance.
+While next higher resistance is the 20.90 congestion, the focus will now be more so on that 20.30 congestion once again.